 Earlier-than-normal blooming of spring wildflowers seems to be occurring more often, but this year stands out because some wildflowers are blooming nearly a month earlier than expected.
 The influence of this “abnormal” weather will probably be greatest in North Florida.
 If the National Oceanic and Atmospheric Administration’s (NOAA) climate predictions hold true, March will likely be wetter and warmer than normal, which would speed up the time when mid- or late-spring wildflowers bloom, such as Black-eyed Susan (Rudbeckia hirta) and Blanketflower (Gaillardia pulchella).

 Why do research?
-We know a lot about cultivating food crops but little about growing and managing the wildflowers that have important roles in keeping our natural ecosystems balanced and strong.
-With the occurrence of wildflowers waning throughout the world, it’s especially urgent to discover the best practices of successfully growing, establishing and utilizing these…Details
+There is still much to learn about growing and managing wildflowers, which have important roles in keeping our natural ecosystems balanced and strong.
+With the occurrence of wildflowers waning throughout the world, it’s urgent that we discover the best methods of successfully growing, establishing and utilizing these valuable natural assets.
+Where the wildflowers…